lacoperon/greedy_paths/README.md

 *NOTES ON THIS (Jan 18th)*: We might want the maximum sized backwards step, and all of the sizes of backwards steps (maybe just max and sum)

-**Thoughts from Elliot (Jan 4):**

-~How many cores does the computer we're gonna run this on have?
-(ie is it worth parallelizing everything, down to the src trg stuff for each graph?
-Yes if a huge # of cores, no if the grain of alpha is enough to be a rate limiting step).

- --> AKA yes, if running on wesleyan HPC cluster

 *NOTES ON THIS (Jan 18th)*: Do runs for same n with different dimension, see if the distribution of path lengths is different/more broad/narrow.